kauri-io/archive/docs/ETHDenver/infura-sponsor-bounty-at-ethdenver-2019!.md

 ---
 title: Infura - Sponsor Bounty at ETHDenver 2019!
 summary: Company/Project Name and Description Infura Infura provides Ethereum and IPFS infrastructure and developer tools.
 Our APIs are the easiest way for you to start building your Web3 applications.
-Bounty 1 Overview  Powered by EthQL Description: EthQL is a next-generation API that allows you to build dApps using the modern tooling and cutting-edge design of GraphQL.
+Bounty 1 Overview- Powered by EthQL Description- EthQL is a next-generation API that allows you to build dApps using the modern tooling and cutting-edge design of GraphQL.
 EthQL is an open-source GraphQL API implementation which simplifies access to Ethereum data and optimizes the developers experience.
 Ut
 authors:
   - Bufficorn (@bufficorn)
 date: 2019-02-12